 Last month, parents of fatally injured children and adults who lost limbs and suffered severe fractures, head trauma and crush injuries, joined the Trauma Foundation and the Center for Auto Safety in the release of an in-depth report focusing on the Rhino, calling on lawmakers and the CPSC to recall all product for safety retrofits and impose strict guidelines for all future products within the UTV class.

 Among Rhino’s many defects, the report cites directional instability (narrow frame), rollover propensity (high weight load) and poor occupant containment as the leading causes of preventable acute injury and death.
-The report further points to other manufacturers of UTVs that have voluntarily gone the extra design mile for added protection without detracting from fun or functionality.
-The report outlines how simple, cost-effective retrofits and design changes can drastically reduce injuries and prevent needless deaths.
+The report further points to other manufactures of UTVs that have voluntarily gone the extra design mile for added protection without detracting from fun or functionality.
+The report outlines how simple, cost effective retrofits and design changes can drastically reduce injuries and prevent needless deaths.

 Dangerous Static Stability Factor (SSF)

 SSF is a measurement used to determine the rollover risk of autos, pickups, vans and SUVs.
 With a rating of only 0.88 (compared to 1.17 for a SUV and 1.41 for autos) the Rhino scored worse than any 4-wheel vehicle ever tested due to its high weight load and narrow frame, incapable of handling sharp or sudden turns, or tilting due to rocks, crevasses and other off-road/dirt road hazards.

 While Yamaha is quick to accuse injured or killed drivers of irresponsible and aggressive maneuvering resulting in a rollover, many of the life-threatening and fatal accidents were alleged to have happened during prudent and/or casual operation, often on flat terrain and at very low speeds.